-At June 30, 2023, the College had \$20,106,713, net of accumulated depreciation and amortization, invested in a broad range of capital assets, including land, buildings, equipment and subscriptions.
-Additional information pertaining to the College's capital assets is located in Note 4 to these financial statements for the land, buildings and equipment and Note 10 for the subscriptions.
+At June 30, 2024, the College had \$18,785,703, net of accumulated depreciation, invested in a broad range of capital assets, including land, buildings, and equipment.
+Additional information pertaining to the College's capital assets is located in Note 4 to these financial statements.

-At June 30, 2023, the College had total long-term debt outstanding of \$5,447,987.
+At June 30, 2024, the College had total long-term obligations outstanding of \$3,184,143.
 Additional information pertaining to the College's long-term debt obligations is located in Note 9 to these financial statements.